• #

 The original Bunkabin logo

-We made the strategic decision to manufacture predominantly for Manchester Cabins and Bunkabin’s own hire fleets and realised we needed another factory.
+We made the strategic decision to manufacture predominantly for Manchester Cabins and Bunkabin’s own hire fleets, and soon realised we needed another factory.
 We relocated to Tweedle Way, Oldham at a great location off junction 22 of the M60.
 Bunkabin was continuing to grow and the new factory fitted our business model perfectly.

 This story vexed Frank and he set his mind to solving the problem.
 He returned to work and set about designing and pioneering a portable multi-storey car park.
 Like Bunkabin, this proved another fantastic creation, and several patents later, Frank set up a company called Another Level Car Parks, which has gone on to become another successful, problem-solving business.